nu-datacamp/Housing-Market-Insights/ETL Technical Report.md

 ### Transformation

-For each dataset (housing, income, and population), all years were combined into a single file - either manually in Excel or via [Python scripts](https://github.com/nu-datacamp/Housing-Market-Insights/blob/master/Population%20Data/combine%20population%20csv.ipynb).
+For each dataset (home sales, housing, income, and population), all years were combined into a single file - either manually in Excel or via [Python scripts](https://github.com/nu-datacamp/Housing-Market-Insights/blob/master/Population%20Data/combine%20population%20csv.ipynb).
 The year values were put into separate columns in the combined files.

 Next, the datasets were trimmed to only include the attributes relevant to the web-based app.
 In examining the data, discrepancies were noted in the labels across years and work was done in Excel to consolidate the data.